 We are committed to doing the work, but we cannot do it alone.

-Join us for Inclusive City 2020 on Oct.
-28 for an update on our commitment to dismantle systemic racism and our plan of action for a more equitable community.
-Learn more and register here.
+On Oct.
+28 during Inclusive City 2020, we shared an update on our commitment to dismantle systemic racism and our plan of action for a more equitable community.
+Learn more here.

 Our foundation has existed for more than 100 years.
 In that time, we’ve created lasting and truly meaningful change in Central Indiana.
 Yet still, people are being left behind.